tobiasdemendonca/tf-charmed-maas-training/README.md

 - deployed MAAS

 It is recommended to create a jumphost / bastion LXD container on the LXD cluster/server, install prerequisites, git clone this repo and apply the modules from there.

+> [!NOTE]
+> If you are on a corporate laptop, you may encounter a timeout error when attempting to bootstrap the JuJu controller:
+> ```bash
+> ❯ juju bootstrap localhost another-cloud
+> Creating Juju controller "another-cloud" on localhost/localhost
+> Looking for packaged Juju agent version 3.6.8 for amd64
+> Located Juju agent version 3.6.8-ubuntu-amd64 at https://streams.canonical.com/juju/tools/agent/3.6.8/juju-3.6.8-linux-amd64.tgz
+> To configure your system to better support LXD containers, please see: https://documentation.ubuntu.com/lxd/en/latest/explanation/performance_tuning/
+> Launching controller instance(s) on localhost/localhost...
+>  - juju-e91972-0 (arch=amd64)
+> Installing Juju agent on bootstrap instance
+> Waiting for address
+> Attempting to connect to 10.237.137.63:22
+> Attempting to connect to [fd42:9449:3029:99ca:216:3eff:fea4:f64d]:22
+> <will eventually timeout>
+> ```
+> For now, creating a new user fixes this issue.
+We are still investigating why this occurs.